Tok3n/CloudDocumentation/API.md

 And that's pretty much it.

 ## *User Authentication*:
-The authentication happends when you user already has autorized at least once with your integration and you already have it UserKey.
+The authentication happen when you user already has authorized at least once with your integration and you already have it UserKey.

 The differences for the *User Authentication* is the action attribute (the fist one) **"authenticate"** instead of "authorize".
 And the third argument you provide the **UserKey** as follow: